sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 the different possibilities.
 For these kinds of variables it does not make any sense to say that one of them is “bigger” or “better” than any other one, and it absolutely does not make any sense to average them.
-The classic example for thit is “eye colour”.
+The classic example for this is “eye colour”.
 Eyes can be blue, green or brown, amongst other possibilities, but none of them is any “bigger” than any other one.
 As a result, it would feel really weird to talk about an “average eye colour”.
 Similarly, gender is nominal too: male